List of Moomin characters: The Park Keeper

 (parkvakten) – a Hemulen in charge of a park where the vegetation is trimmed and cut into proper lines and shapes.
 The park goes by very strict rules, mostly forbidding things, which are written out in big letters on several signs placed around the park.
 Of all the people in the world, the Park Keeper is the only one Snufkin really dislikes.
 Snufkin plants Hattifattener seeds in the grounds of the park to drive the Keeper away and then burns all the signs forbidding things.

-The Phoenix
+The Park Keeper is the main antagonist of the 2024 video game Snufkin: Melody of Moominvalley.

 The Police Inspector

 (Swedish: Polismästaren) – a by-the-book Hemulen in charge of law enforcement in the valley.
 He has a crush on Mymble.